 LEGACY is challenging our community to come together and tackle the break down in the growth of our youth.
 We believe the children are our future and we need to do everything we can to help them become productive citizens and great leaders.
 Legacy is in the fight against youth violence, childhood obesity and childhood illiteracy.
 One great way to make a difference is to share the joy of teaching our youth.
-We offer tutoring in areas such as physics, theatre, math, reading and music.
+We offer tutoring in areas such as physics, theater, math, reading and music.
 All of our tutoring and mentoring programs are currently headed by volunteers.
-Legacy is proud to announce that within the last year we have seen students grades go from F’s to C’s, and it has inspired even parents to continue their education and go back to school.
 So if there is something you feel you are an expert in and would like to teach others, then this is the volunteer opportunity for you.

 LEGACY’s Arts/Theater Youth Program is a production course designed to equip students with the skills necessary to a put on a full production.
 LEGACY students will complete modules in subjects such as drama, comedy, set design, costume design, community service, civic engagement, and lifestyle choices.
 LEGACY’s Arts/Theater Youth Program will give students a unique opportunity to obtain advice and assistance from LEGACY staff and volunteers as well as guest speakers and presenters who are highly respected in the arts.
 We will use some of the same concepts from the Leadership program.

 We need volunteers for LEGACY’s Art/Theater Youth summer program that have experience in drama, music, vocal, or dance to teach our students on Saturdays through the summer until the showcase.
 We also need volunteers to sign students in, serve refreshments, and fundraiser events.
 If interested, please fill out form below.

 Reports to: LEGACY – Leadership Empowerment Growth Achievement Comes from our Youth a 501c3 Non-Profit Organization